 Social responsibility includes the Company's employees and the society.
 It also focuses on fair treatment upon recruitment and responsibility related to health and safety due to the nature of the Company, in addition to the responsibility to preserve the environment.
-During 2022, the Company supported the Association of Students of the College of Engineering and Petroleum in Kuwait, as the Company believes that the human capital, especially young people, is the real investment.
+During 2023, the Company supported: